 Phase 4: Habit (Days 7-21)

-- Trigger: 3+ logins in any 7-day window
+- Trigger: 3+ logins in any rolling 7-day window

-- In-app: Feature discovery prompts for unused features
+- In-app: feature discovery prompts for unused tools

 - Track: habit_formed event